+The UL RTOA reference time is defined as T0+tSRS, where

+- T0 is the nominal beginning time of SFN 0 provided by [yy] [xx, TS 38.455]

+- tSRS=10nf+nsf×10-3, where nf and nsf are the system frame number and the subframe number of the SRS, respectively.

 Multiple SRS resources for positioning can be used to determine the beginning of one subframe containing SRS received at a positioning node.